gristlabs/grist-help/help/en/docs/widget-custom.md

 *![image-viewer-save-image](images/widget-custom/image-viewer-save-image.png)*

-Additionally, you can add multiple images for a specific entry.
-First, head to the 🌳 All National Park Sites Card and click into the Park Image field.
+Additionally, you can add multiple images for a specific record by adding multiple image URLs, separated by a space or new line, into a single cell.

 *![image-viewer-park-card](images/widget-custom/image-viewer-park-card.png)*